-- Loti-Bot (ideally one robot for every 3 to 4 pupils) - Tablet(s) with Loti-Bot app installed - World Map (e.g. Bee-Bot World Map Mat) - Flag cards from countries around the world (you can choose which countries you wish to focus on)
+- Tablet (s) with Loti-Bot app installed

+- World Map (e.g. Bee-Bot World Map Mat)

+- Flag cards from countries around the world (you can choose which countries you wish to focus on)

 program, algorithm, debug, sensors, modify

 How do we debug a program?